CLOSE MENU

 Applied Moulding – Applied molding is installed on top of the drywall to give a 3D appearance and typically lines the lower part of the walls of a room.
 Technically, beadboard, which was mentioned above, can be considered wainscoting.
 However, traditionally, the most common wainscoting is a craftsman style, which consists of decorative wooden framing around a panel.
 Overall, it is typically 36-42 inches high and comprised of four pieces, the top, and bottom rails and the two sides.

-Mudroom space with bead board inside a white kitchenSet up an appointment with Jennifer to discuss your home remodeling project, including incorporating detailed, decorative finishes such as wainscoting.
-Or, register to attend one of our upcoming remodeling seminars to learn more about design.
+Mudroom space with bead board inside a white kitchenSet up an appointment with a Normandy Designer to discuss your home remodeling project, including incorporating detailed, decorative finishes such as wainscoting.
+Or, register to attend one of our upcoming remodeling workshops to learn more about design.
 You can also follow Normandy Remodeling on Facebook, Twitter, and Instagram for more information and inspiration.

 Blog